-This fascinating poster — click on it for detail — dating near to 1954 when Balanchine first staged the Nutcracker — comes from the collection of Edith Brozak McMann, a former New York City Ballet dancer.
-It may interest Los Angeles dance fans of a certain age who recall NYCB’s annual forays to the West ...
+This fascinating poster — click on it for detail — dating near to 1954 when Balanchine first staged the Nutcracker [Maria Tallchief as Sugar Plum Fairy, Tanaquil LeClercq as Dewdrop] — comes from the collection of Edith Brozak McMann, a former New York City Ballet dancer.
+It may interest Los Angeles dance fans of a ...

 Dance Theater of Harlem Artistic Director Virginia Johnson, once the company’s tall prima ballerina — and she still has gorgeous gams — spoke today to a group of African-American dance students at the annual conference of the International Association of Blacks in Dance at the Biltmore Hotel in downtown Los Angeles.
 The classy Manhattan-ite told ...

-“I love to partner,” says the great pioneering African American ballet dancer Arthur Mitchell who joined New York City Ballet in 1955.
+“I love to partner,” admits the great pioneering African-American ballet dancer Arthur Mitchell who joined New York City Ballet in 1955.
 In conversation he shares affectionate sound bites about the ballerinas he partnered when dancing for choreographer George Balanchine at New York City Ballet, 1955 – 1966.
 On Allegra Kent: “Otherworldly.
-A real creature, there was nothing ...
+A real creature, there was nothing she ...

 In tandem with the soon-to-close “40 Years of Firsts,” a loving and comprehensive art gallery retrospective of Dance Theatre of Harlem, Arthur Mitchell, the troupe’s artistic director emeritus, will appear at the California African American Museum the evening of June 30.
 The multimedia exhibit, organized by the New York Public Library for the Performing Arts, ...